MO-ShaanilP-39793/alphaBT/docs/ATR_potential_improvements.md

 # ATR Threshold Analysis: Static vs Rolling

+> **Status: Not Implemented — Proposal Only**
+>
+> This document describes a potential improvement to ATR-based thresholds.
+The trailing/rolling approach discussed below is **not currently implemented** in the codebase.

 ## Overview

 This document analyzes how ATR-based Take Profit (TP) and Stop Loss (SL) thresholds are calculated in the backtesting system, and provides recommendations for potential improvements.